talaia-labs/python-teos/README.md

 ## Interacting with a TEOS Instance

-You can interact with a `teos` instance (either run by yourself or someone else) by using `teos_cli` under `cli`.
+You can interact with a `teos` instance (either run by yourself or someone else) by using `teos_cli` under `teos/cli`.
 This is an admin tool that has privileged access to the watchtower, and it should therefore only be used within a trusted environment (for example, the same machine).

 While `teos_cli` works independently of `teos`, it shares the same configuration file by default, of which it only uses a subset of its settings.
 The folder can be changed using the `--datadir` command line argument, if desired.